Fox-ML-infrastructure/FoxML_Core/DOCS/01_tutorials/setup/GPU_SETUP.md

 **NEW (2025-12-12)**: GPU acceleration is now enabled for target ranking and feature selection in addition to model training.
 LightGBM, XGBoost, and CatBoost automatically use GPU when available.

+**NEW (2025-12-20)**: All models in feature selection and target ranking now use unified threading utilities from `TRAINING/common/threads.py` that read from `CONFIG/pipeline/threading.yaml`.
+This provides GPU-aware thread management (automatically limits CPU threads when GPU is enabled) and optimal OMP/MKL thread allocation based on model family type.

 ## Prerequisites

 - NVIDIA GPU with CUDA support (current)